determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

  Downloading Data
 ******************

-When performing distributed training, Determined automatically creates one process for every GPU that is being used for training.
-Each process attempts to download training and/or validation data, so care should be taken to ensure that concurrent data downloads do not conflict with one another.
+When performing distributed training, Determined automatically creates one process for each GPU that is being used for training.
+Each of these processes attempts to download training and/or validation data, so it is important to ensure that concurrent data downloads do not conflict with one another.

-One way to do this is to include a unique identifier in the local file system path where the downloaded data is stored.
+One way to achieve this is to include a unique identifier in the local file system path where the downloaded data is stored.
 A convenient identifier is the ``rank`` of the current process: the process ``rank`` is automatically assigned by Determined and is unique among all trial processes.

-You can do this by leveraging the :func:`self.context.distributed.get_rank()
+You can accomplish this by leveraging the :func:`self.context.distributed.get_rank()
 <determined._core._distributed.DistributedContext.get_rank>` function.

-Below is an example of how to
-do this when downloading data from S3.
-In this example, the S3 bucket name is configured via a field ``data.bucket`` in the experiment configuration.
+The following example demonstrates how to accomplish this when downloading data from S3.
+In this example, the S3 bucket name is configured via a ``data.bucket`` field in the experiment configuration file.

 .. code:: python